Scott Curtis (FBI agent): Allentown discrimination probe

 In June 2024, Allentown City Council voted 6–1 to hire Curtis to conduct an independent investigation into allegations of racism and discrimination within city government.
 The allegations were made in 2023 by the Allentown NAACP after it received complaints from 10 city employees about the culture of racism within the city government.
 Council set a budget of $300,000 for the investigation and granted Curtis subpoena power to compel testimony.
 During the investigation, the city council sued the mayor and finance director of the city, alleging they were attempting to block the investigation.

 Despite Curtis having conducted more than 100 interviews, the Allentown City Council voted to terminate the investigation in January 2025.

 Public commentary

 In July 2024, following the attempted assassination of former President Donald Trump, Curtis spoke in an interview about the importance of public vigilance and governmental transparency in identifying extremist threats.
 He urged that law enforcement should inform the public about warning signs of violence and emphasized the role of everyday citizens in preventing attacks.
-He has also appeared on CNN and has given commentary for publications such as The Wall Street Journal.
+He has also appeared on CNN as a national security analyst and on CBS News, also giving commentary for publications such as The Wall Street Journal.